nus-cs2113-AY2122S1/ip/docs/README.md

 **Question:** How do I transfer my data to another Computer?

-**Answer:** Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous itachi home folder.
+**Answer:** Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Itachi home folder.

 -----------------------------------------------